 While these consumption advisories do not directly impact your ability to fish, they DO affect how much fish you should eat.
-If you want to know more about the contaminants in the Coosa River, check out the "About the Contaminants" section.
+If you want to know more about the contaminants in the Coosa River, check out the "About the Contaminants" section of this document.